AltBeacon/android-beacon-library/README.md

 more information on how to migrate projects using the 0.x APIs to the 2.x APIs, see [API migration.](api-migrate.md)

-**IMPORTANT:  This library will by default only detect beacons meeting the new AltBeacon specification.**
+**IMPORTANT:  By default, this library will only detect beacons meeting the new AltBeacon specification.**

 ## What does this library do?